chisophugis/lbd/source/funccall.rst

   2. Running pass 'CPU0 DAG->DAG Pattern Instruction Selection' on function '@main'
   Illegal instruction: 4

+Now, the LowerFormalArguments() has the correct number, but LowerCall() has not
+the correct number of values!

 Store outgoing arguments to stack frame